-For a purely public transit trip, take the number 5 or 6 bus from Salisbury Bus Station to Amesbury, a 25 minute ride.
+For a purely public transit trip, take the number 5 or 6 bus from Salisbury Bus Station to Amesbury, a 25-minute ride.
 Buses run approximately every 30 minutes Monday to Saturdays, every 2-3 hours Sunday.
 The direct walk up to Stonehenge from Amesbury is about 20-30 minutes.

 Travelling from London, the most direct route is:

-Dedicated services run from London Victoria coach station and stops within a couple of miles of the site at the village of Amesbury.
+Dedicated services run from London Victoria coach station and stops within a couple of kilometres of the site at the village of Amesbury.
 Local bus services operate from here to the site, although it can be walked.

 Help contribute to this article to share the ad revenue.